How to Brine Your Turkey and Why You Should

 - Remove the turkey from the brine solution and rinse thoroughly.
 Discard brine solution and trash bag and thoroughly sanitize the ice chest.

 - Pat turkey dry with paper towels.
-Sit on platter in refrigerator uncovered (This will help make the turkey skin crisper.) until ready to cook.
+Sit on a platter in the refrigerator uncovered (This will help make the turkey skin crisper.) until ready to cook.

 Not much effort for an extra juicy, moist turkey on Thanksgiving.
 Try it and you’ll thank me.